Technigo/project-todos/README.md

 # A ToDo Project ✔️🏆❣️

-This is a ToDo app website that shows how many tasks you have completed and of how many.
+This is a ToDo app website that shows how many tasks you have completed and out of how many.
 You can add a task, delete a task and clear the list.
 It has some tasks in there to show how it looks when it is not empty.

 ## Tech